 Other spellings/names for Verkhnya Vyznytsya are Felsőviznicze and Vyšni Viznice.

-Verkhnya Vyznytsya is located about 9 miles N of Mukacheve (Munkács), 32 miles E of Uzhhorod (Ungvár).
+Verkhnya Vyznytsya is located about nine miles north of Mukacheve (Munkács) and 32 miles east of Uzhhorod (Ungvár).

 Jews probably settled in Verkhnya Vyznytsya in the first half of the 19th century.

 In 1921, during the Czechoslovakian period, the Jewish population increased to 82.

 By 1941, the Jewish population increased to 74.